danielrkling/sld-tools/packages/ts-plugin/README.md

 ## How it works

-The plugin hooks into the TypeScript language service by wrapping `getSemanticDiagnostics`.
+The plugin hooks into the TypeScript language service by creating a proxy that intercepts language service calls.
 For each file the user opens or edits, it:

 1. **Finds** all tagged templates matching configured tags (e.g., `` html`...` ``)
 2. **Rewrites** each template to valid JSX using `@tagged-jsx/transform`
-3. **Creates** a synthetic TypeScript program with the rewritten source (using `ts.createProgram` with a custom compiler host)
+3. **Creates** a synthetic TypeScript language service with the rewritten source
-4. **Runs** the TypeScript compiler on the synthetic program to get diagnostics
+4. **Forwards** language service calls (diagnostics, completions, quick info, rename, etc.) to the synthetic service
-5. **Maps** diagnostic positions back to the original template literal positions using character-level offset mapping
+5. **Maps** all positions back to the original template literal positions using character-level offset mapping

 This means TypeScript's type checker sees: